 If you'd like to view the list of these donors so you can reach out and ask for their email (instead of physically mailing them), you can select View List.
 You can also do this if you'd like to use a separate mailing template.
 After pressing View List, you can Select All from the right sidebar, then select Mail Merge on the right sidebar.
 You'll then be able to select the template of your choosing.

 Mail all donors a tax summary

 If you'd rather print off and mail ALL your donors' tax summaries (as opposed to emailing them), please read the article Year End Tax Summary Letters to learn more.

 The Tax Summary Tool provides a very basic template from which the emails and PDFs are generated when you select Email Tax Summaries or Generate PDFs.

 If you'd like to edit that template, you can select Edit Tax Summary Template in the top right of the Tax Summary Tool.

 After you've sent tax summaries through the Tax Summaries Tool, you may still have some steps to take to stay organized.

 If you sent tax summaries via email, then a line of activity is logged for those who were sent an email that says, "received an Email" with the email's title underneath.
 This will help you keep record of everyone who should have received their tax summary.

 If you sent tax summaries via mail, you'll need to mark those as sent.
-You can do this by going to Tools, then Mail Merge History.
+You can do this by going to Communication, then Mail Merge History.
 Find the Mail Merge titled "Prior Year Tax Summary #9 Envelope", scroll that section of the screen to the right, and select Confirm Letter Sent.
 This will log a new line of activity in Kindful for these donors that says, "received a Letter" with the letter's title underneath.

 If you'd like a walkthrough of the tool, you can follow this link to watch a recorded webinar on the tool.